Borhan Abu Samah

-Borhan Abu Samah (30 November 1964 – 29 October 1999) was a Singaporean footballer who played for the Singapore national team in the 1990s.
+Borhan Abu Samah (20 January 1965 – 29 October 1999) was a Singaporean footballer who played for the Singapore national team during the late 1980s till 1990s.

 He was a left-back best known for his hard-tackling and "bulldog" style of play, earning himself the nickname of the "Russian Tank".
 He made his international debut against Indonesia on 4 April 1987.
 He was part of the Pahang squad which won the Malaysian League and Malaysia Cup double in the 1992 FAM League season.
-He achieved the double again playing for the Singapore Lions in 1994.
+He achieved the double again playing for the Singapore FA in 1994.

 Borhan died of liver cancer on 29 October 1999, at the age of 34.